vblanco20-1/vulkan-guide/docs/chapter-0/building_project.md

 SDL2 is a library dependency that we need to get separately from the rest.

 You can grab it here https://www.libsdl.org/download-2.0.php .
-I recomend you just take the precompiled libraries.
+I recomend you just take the development libraries.
 Once you have unzipped SDL somewhere, put the root path in the SDL2_dir variable of CMake.
 Note, this is not the /libs or similar folder, but the root folder of SDL itself.